 Smoky Mountains Adventure: For current fifth grade Rockwood students

-Great Lakes Voyage: For all St. Louis area students currently in grades 5-7
+Great Lakes Voyage: For all St. Louis area students entering grades 6-8

-Atlantic Coastal Quest: For all St. Louis area students currently in grades 8-9
+Atlantic Coastal Quest: For all St. Louis area students entering grades 9-10

 Parent Information Meetings